sergiorivas/the_weather/README.md

 ## Research
 - [x] Weather public APIs
 - [x] Location public API (from address)

-### Goal
-- Find APIs that allows you to retreive weather data based on an address

-### Outcome
-- It seems weather API needs latitude and longitude as an input
-- We will need another API for translate an address to latitude and longitude

 ## Backend Setup
 - [x] Dockerized Rails API